VCDBN/prog6221-part-1-ST10083156/README.md

 The app persists the data entered only while active, meaning the recipe does not get stored in memory when the application is deactivated.
 The application prompts users for input on the number of ingredients and steps as well as the name, quantity and unit of measurement of the ingredients.
+The user input goes through exception handling and input validation until it is deemed valid.
+Once valid, the input gets stored in various arrays.